jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 The purpose of this report was to show an in-depth analysis of the catamorphism as an example from the set of recursion schemes.
-To achieve this, simple concepts in category theory was introduced motivated by the fact that these ideas can be used to streamline the derivation process.
+To achieve this, simple concepts in category theory were introduced, motivated by the fact that these ideas can be used to streamline the derivation process.
-Many of its core ideas have found its way into functional programs and thus, into this report.
+Many of its core ideas have found their way into functional programs and thus, into this report.
 The reader must recognise how successful it is as a model of computation.